Modeling Atomistically Assembled Diffractive Optics in Solids: Scattering Dynamics

 \section{Scattering Dynamics}

+Lattice modes have attracted significant prior investigation for their collective properties.
+Theoretical works describing these collective behaviors have evaluated the structure of the resulting superradiant and subradiant modes for a number of uniform geometries in one, two, and three dimensions \cite{masson2024dicke, asenjo2017exponential, robicheaux2021theoretical}.
+These studies focus on the case of fully ordered atomic systems, as may be achieved by laser trapping atoms.
+Lattices built based on identical atoms have been shown to be robust to small displacements in their lattice spacing \cite{shahmoon_cooperative_2017}, and as such prior models typically disregard sources of disorder in the system.
+However, for a lattice built within a solid-state substrate, intrinsic and fabrication disorder become significant concerns.
+Understanding the dynamic and static behavior of atomic arrays inside solids is becoming increasingly important given recent advances in scalable solid-state quantum material engineering.

+Atom-atom interactions have been evaluated theoretically and numerically in the case of atomic gasses \cite{ribeiro2024determining, jenkins2016optical}.
+Here, the atoms are distributed within a cloud given by a particular probability distribution.
+Importantly, these systems demonstrate significant divergence from the mean-field behavior, except in the case of large inhomogeneous broadening \cite{javanainen2017exact}.

+In this paper, we develop a model to describe light-atom interactions in an engineered array of solid-state spins or quantum centers.
+This differs from prior studies, as the theory captures lattice phenomena as seen in the trapped atom case, but includes the limitations of disorder as seen in the distribution of atoms in a cloud.
+This theory establishes itself as a middle ground between the two aforementioned topics; the low-disorder limit the system behaves similarly to a system of trapped atoms, and when the disorder becomes larger than the lattice spacing, the behavior should be similar to that of a randomly distributed gas.
+Our model can be applied to realistic systems of trapped atoms and solid-state atomic arrays to optimize atomic geometries and enhance specific properties, even in the presence of disorders such as frequency and positional broadening.

-Prior investigation of lattice modes in free space has primarily focused on the case of a 2D square lattice, which provides well-defined lattice modes and straightforward predictions based on analytical solutions.
-However, an embedded system is prone to a greater degree of inhomogeneity than their free-space trapped atom counterparts, and numerical analysis is needed to account for complex scattering behavior.
-A square lattice is not necessarily a desirable choice in this case, as the intensity and uniformity of scattering from such a lattice can be heavily reduced by inhomogeneity in the location and frequency of scatters.
-Instead, for example, employing a spiral lattice allows for focusing of the scattered light, which may allow for greater ease of detection when the density of scatters is reduced.
-Additionally, the single-arm spiral geometry still allows for all atoms to couple to a common mode propagating along the arm of the spiral.
+For an embedded system, producing arbitrary geometries of quantum centers can be achieved, for example, by ion implantation techniques.
+Here, we construct a spiral atomic system to produce a sort of "atomic lens," where the light scattered by the atoms is focused to a point in the far-field.
+This may allow for greater ease of detection of scattering from the atoms, while the single-arm spiral geometry still allows all atoms to couple to common modes propagating along the arm of the spiral.
 Other diffractive grating schemes, such as a Fresnel zone plate, may not ensure coherent behavior between spatially separated zones.